 Luau’s – In case you want to go to a Luau in Maui.
 You can get free Luau tickets if you go to a timeshare presentation for 90 minutes.
 So something to consider as the Luau can be about $100-$125.
 In Maui, the Luau’s include dinner and all you can drink included (when other islands only give you two coupons).
 Here are my thoughts:

-- Best – Old Lahaina Luau.
+Next Best (as no fire) – Old Lahaina Luau.
 Best food, best drinks good location right on beach.
 Only downside is they don’t do fire performance (as that is not traditional).
 Show was really good…so didn’t miss fire.
 It’s known as the best, and it can sell out…so if interested, get reservations BEFORE you arrive in Maui as I’ve had two friends that couldn’t go as sold out.
 Adults $125 oldlahainaluau.com 1251 Front St, Lahaina/ (800) 248-5828

 Very Good – Drums of the Pacific (at Hyatt) – ($123-$130) www.drumsofthepacificmaui.com